Make Dashboard Widgets Interactive

 Welcome to bindings.
 Using bindings, Laura can pick one of the following metrics: number of opportunities, average opportunity amount, or total opportunity amount.

 You have to tinker with some JSON to create this binding.
 But we don’t cover that here.
 To see a similar example of how to implement it, check out the “Sales Performance with Selectable Measures” dashboard included in your Analytics DE org.
-To see more binding examples and learn how to build them, deploy the Einsten Analytics Learning Adventure app available on the Salesforce AppExchange to your org.
+To see more binding examples and learn how to build them, deploy the CRM Analytics Learning Adventure app on your org.
 It contains lots of great examples.

 Because Laura typically looks at the total amount to see who’s meeting quota, you can show the Total Amount measure by default when the dashboard first opens.
 To do that, use the Pick Initial Filters option to set the initial selection for the toggle widget.